0x00000042/wa-gun-law-summary/2020_WA_Gun_Laws.md

 **Is concealed carry legal?**

 For a pistol, yes, though you generally need a Concealed Pistol License.
-See RCW [9.41.050](https://apps.leg.wa.gov/RCW/default.aspx?cite=9.41.050) for more information.
+See RCW [9.41.050](https://apps.leg.wa.gov/RCW/default.aspx?cite=9.41.050) for more information and RCW [9.41.050](https://apps.leg.wa.gov/RCW/default.aspx?cite=9.41.050) for a list of exceptions.

-For long guns, I'm not sure exactly.
-State law doesn't address this one way or the other, though federal regulation considers firearms with overall length of 26 inches or more not *concealable*.
-I believe this implies that long guns cannot be *concealed*, however this is an area of federal and state law that I'm not very familiar with so I could be wrong.

 **Is a CPL required to carry concealed at home?**